How to Read Barcodes from Multi-Page GIF & TIFF in C#

 Console.WriteLine(result.Value);

-Learn how to convert images to multipage TIFF and GIF by utilizing our open-source library, IronDrawing.
-Now, let's look at the code example below on how to generate a multipage GIF or TIFF image.
+Learn how to convert images to multipage TIFF and GIF using our open-source library, IronDrawing.
+The code example below shows how to generate multipage GIF or TIFF images.
+This capability is particularly useful when consolidating multiple barcode images from various sources into a single file for efficient processing.

 using IronSoftware.Drawing;